eugene-rom/linux.scripts/README.md

 # What is this repository about?
 I am going to share some small scripts I use in my daily life.

-Scripts like giox[0] or bgchanger[1].
+# What can be found in this repository?

-[0]: [a script to download the currently opened YouTube page(script can work with a given YouTube link instead of the currently opened page if user wants to)]
+==[ GIOXpy: a script that can download the currently opened YouTube page as mp3/mp4. script also works with a given YouTube link.

-[1]: (a script that changes the wallpaper automatically when we enter a different period of day -night/morning-)
+==[ bgchanger: this script changes the wallpaper when we enter a new period of day -day/night-
+==[ syntaxchecker: this script can be used to check a word to see if we wrote it correct or not.
+(This code belongs to Peter Norvig.
+I just added some lines of code to make it usable in daily life.
+I don't own anything about this code.)

 # Anything to do before using?
 You need to change the profile path in giox.py to use giox
 You need to change the paths in the variable section in bgchanger to use bgchanger